GroupJ-CS3202/CS3203-GroupJ-UnitTests/README.md

 ## Running Tests
 Step 1: Navigate to the correct folder in the terminal
-         Go to \financial-tracker folder in terminal
+         Go to folder in terminal
 Step 2: Run following commands
 ```bash
 npm test